This is the default message for the success message

 - 89 rue Mouffetard, 75005

-And if you love tasty treats, you must try our Luxury Chocolate Tour! yummy!
+And if you love tasty treats, you must try our Ultimate Chocolate Family Tour! yummy!

 Meet the locals